Language selection

 If you didn’t receive our email even though you saw a confirmation screen saying that you successfully submitted the form:

-If you think you may have entered your email address incorrectly in the interest to sponsor form, ask us to update it.
+If you think you may have entered your email address incorrectly on the interest to sponsor form or your email address has changed, you can provide a new email address when the intake opens.
 We need your correct email address to contact you when we start inviting potential sponsors to submit a complete application.
+You can use the Find your lost confirmation number page to

 Invitations to apply

-We’ll start sending invitations to apply after we review the submissions and remove duplicates.
+We’ll start sending invitations to apply after we review the interest to sponsor form submissions and remove duplicates.
 We’ll only send you an email if we invite you to submit a complete application.

 We’ll announce when we start emailing potential sponsors on our